catalyst-cloud/catalystcloud-docs/source/getting-started.rst

-    You should never type in your password on the command line (or pass it as an argument to the client tools), because the password will be stored in plain text on the shell history file.
+    You should never type in your password on the command line (or pass it as an argument to the client tools), because the password will be stored in plain text in the shell history file.
 This is unsafe and could allow a potential attacker to compromise your credentials.

 * You can confirm the configuration works by running a simple command, such as